abhivadali13/titanic-ML/README.md

 # titanic-ML
-This is my solution to the Kaggle competition titled "Titanic - Machine Learning from Disaster"
+This is my solution to the Kaggle competition "Titanic - Machine Learning from Disaster"

 The challenge, is as follows: